An Embarrassingly Simple Backdoor Attack on Self-supervised Learning: Introduction

-RA$_3$ -- Finally, we discuss potential countermeasures to mitigate \system and explore the challenges to defending against self-supervised trojan attacks in general.
-We consider design options including re-defining contrastive loss, ablating augmentation operators, performing data sanitization before pre-training, and applying run-time detection.
-For instance, {{\sc SCAn}}\mcite{tact}, a state-of-the-art defense against supervised trojan attacks, detects trigger-embedded inputs based on the statistical properties of their representations.
-However, we find {{\sc SCAn}} ineffective against \system, due to the inherent entanglement between the representations of trigger-embedded and target-class inputs.
-We conclude that defending against self-supervised trojan attacks entails unique challenges, pointing to several research directions.
+RA$_3$ -- Moreover, we discuss the challenges to defending against self-supervised backdoor attacks.
+We find that existing defenses against supervised backdoor attacks are not easily retrofitted to the unique vulnerability of \ssl.
+For instance, {{\sc SCAn}}\mcite{tact}, a state-of-the-art defense, detects trigger-embedded inputs based on the statistical properties of their representations; however, it is ineffective against \system, due to the inherent entanglement between the representations of trigger-embedded and target-class inputs.

-To our knowledge, this work represents the first systematic study on the vulnerability of the contrastive learning paradigm (\ssl in general) to trojan attacks.
-Our contributions are summarized as follows.
+\jiang{This work establishes a strong baseline for comprehending the inherent vulnerability of SSL to backdoor attacks.
+By employing innovative techniques and insights, our study contributes to the field in the following ways. }

--- We present \system, a simple yet effective self-supervised trojan attack.
-Leveraging \system, we show that \ssl is comparably vulnerable as supervised learning to trojan attacks.
-Our findings imply that the benefit of \ssl for adversarial robustness may not generalize to trojan attacks.
+We present \system, a simple yet effective self-supervised backdoor attack, which greatly reduces the gap between the attack effectiveness of supervised and self-supervised backdoor attacks.
+Leveraging \system, we show that \ssl is highly susceptible to backdoor attacks.
+Our findings imply that the benefit of \ssl for adversarial robustness superiority may not generalize to trojan attacks.

--- With both empirical and analytical evidence, we show that supervised and self-supervised trojan attacks function through fundamentally different mechanisms, the former by associating trigger patterns with target-class labels, while the latter by entangling the representations of trigger-embedded inputs and target-class inputs.
-We further reveal that the representation invariance property of \ssl, which benefits adversarial robustness, may also account for the vulnerability of \ssl to trojan attacks.
+With both empirical and analytical evidence, we reveal that \mct{i} self-supervised backdoor attacks may function by entangling the representations of trigger-embedded and target-class inputs; \mct{ii} the representation invariance property of \ssl, which benefits adversarial robustness, may also account for the vulnerability of \ssl to backdoor attacks.

--- We explore a variety of potential mitigation against the threats of trojan attacks under the \ssl setting and characterize their unique challenges, which point to several promising directions for further research.
+We evaluate \ssl on some existing defenses and point out several promising directions for further research.

-The remainder of this paper is structured as follows. \msec{sec:background} introduces the fundamental concepts and assumptions; \msec{sec:method} presents the high-level design of \system and its implementation; \msec{sec:eval} empirically evaluates \system and compares it with the state-of-the-art attacks; \msec{sec:explore} studies the mechanisms underlying supervised and self-supervised trojan attacks, and discusses potential defenses against \system; \msec{sec:literature} surveys relevant literature; the paper is concluded in \msec{sec:conclusion}.